 R is constant, called Rydberg constant and formula is usually written as

-The modern value of Rydberg constant is 109677.57 cm-1 and the most precise known physical constant.
+The modern value of Rydberg constant is known as 109677.57 cm-1 and it is the most accurate physical constant.

 According to Paschen series, n1 = 3 and n2 = 4, 5…